alexandru/alexn.org/_posts/2022-10-24-scala-3-optional-braces.md

 }
 ```

 But with tools such as Scalafmt, or `gofmt`, this is a nonissue.
 It's certainly not the kind of choice that has any impact on code quality, and it's not enough to require the changing of an entire language.
-Scala could have an official coding style, enforced via Scalafmt, and this conversation would be closed.
+Scala could have an official coding style, enforced via Scalafmt, and this conversation would be over.

 Less boilerplate you say?

 I'm one of those people that doesn't mind the `;` at the end of lines in Java.
 I don't miss it either, but it's trivial to automate via the IDE, and sometimes it can serve as a useful visual delimiter.
-Because in fact `;` separates statements, and it's a useful reminder that you have imperative statements being sequenced.
+Because in fact `;` separates imperative statements that are sequenced.
 And for `{}`, what I notice from my peers is that they often want more braces, not less.
 Don't you have colleagues that tend to do this?

 ```scala
 something match {